Sabir-Ali-Mondal/Agent-Sam/docs/SPECIFICATION.md

 ## 15. System Monitoring & Debugging

 **VRAM Keep-Alive Locking**
-Upon initialization, the selected Qwen model is locked securely into memory via the internal inference engine (e.g., setting GPU layer limits in `llama-cpp-python`).
-This ensures instant, zero-latency inference for the entirety of the agent's lifespan, managed entirely by the application lifecycle without external dependencies.
+Upon initialization of a local model, the selected Qwen model is locked securely into memory via the internal inference engine (e.g., setting GPU layer limits in `llama-cpp-python`).
+This ensures instant, zero-latency inference for the entirety of the agent's lifespan, managed entirely by the application lifecycle.

 **Runtime Performance Controller**
 Monitors CPU dynamically.
 If CPU usage > 85%, adjusts `screenshot_interval` dynamically to prevent thermal throttling.